The Evolution of Chess AI

 Some have argued that chess engines have had a negative effect on the game because it’s more about theory than actual practice and play.
 Others argue that the influence of AI on chess has led to a drastic improvement in competition and further advancements are yet to be made to challenge modern players.

-And ultimately they make these players much better both with opening theory and other tricks up their sleeves.
-There is still room for human error.
-These errors can be exploited by players to gain advantages and create interesting games of attacking chess.
+Ultimately, AI chess engines make these players much better both with opening theory and other tricks up their sleeves.
+There is still room for human error, and these errors can be exploited by players to gain advantages and create interesting games of attacking chess.

 Advantages of Building Your Own Chess AI

-If you’re a beginner, then you can try to explore the artistic features while implementing the structure of the board and the pieces.
+If you’re a beginner, explore the artistic features while implementing the structure of the board and the pieces.
 You will learn the features of functions and classes to implement the structure of the board, as well as place the pieces in their respective positions.
 You can experiment with the two colors of the chessboard and the chess pieces.
 Finally, you will gain a cool graphical structure that you’ll design from scratch using your coding skills.

 If you are an intermediate AI developer, you can start implementing the functionalities of the pieces and their respective movements.
 Each piece has its own representation and notation for the particular motion.
-You need to implement these positions and also compute the capturing of each of these pieces.
+You need to implement these positions and also compute the capturing of each piece.
 All this work does not have to be perfect to develop the skills and get a working program.

-Finally, for advanced programmers and AI developers, you can study a bunch of games and chess engines that have been developed in recent years.
+For advanced programmers and AI developers, study a bunch of games and chess engines that have been developed in recent years.
 Using the data available, you can construct deep learning neural networks for your chess engine.
 The chess engine can learn from games played since the 1800s.
 Chess has a huge data set, allowing developers to create some quality chess engines from scratch by themselves.

 Explore Job Matches.